Amouhwilliam/sc-task/README.md

-# Scalable Capital Task — Running the Project
+# SC-Task — Running the Project

 Short instructions to run the Producer (API) and Worker services locally or with Docker.